JackObid/Terraform-Build-infrastructure-on-Aws-/README.md

 > [!NOTE]
-> Use can use VSCode or Gitbash to apply the terraform as long as your in the folder.
+> You can use VSCode or Gitbash to apply the terraform as long as your in the folder.
 >